 You can feel ticks when you pet your cat or dog, and you can see them.
 They most often attach near the head, neck, ears, or paws.
 On cats, they're usually found around the ears and eyes.
 Ticks can carry diseases.
 If you find a tick on your pet, try to remove it as soon as possible.

 Skip gasoline, nail polish, petroleum jelly, alcohol, or a hot match.
 These methods can force infected fluids back into the bite.
 Instead:

 - Use gloves or tissue to cover your hands.

-- Grasp it from the side, by its head, close to the skin.
+- Grasp the tick with tweezers from the side, by its head, close to the skin.